When does the policy start? | Travel Insurance Direct (TID)

-One of the benefits of purchasing online is that you are instantly covered for cancellation (conditions apply).
+One of the benefits of purchasing a TID policy online is that you are instantly covered for cancellation (conditions apply).
 The rest of your policy benefits commence from the start date listed on your Certificate of Insurance.

-Once you have bought a policy, you will receive a confirmation email from us that will include your Certificate of Insurance and a copy of the Product Disclosure Statement.
+Once you have bought your selected policy, you will receive a confirmation email from us that will include your Certificate of Insurance and a copy of the Product Disclosure Statement.

 - you haven't started your trip;